Virtual Travel in the time of COVID-19

 Google Earth Cameras give live feeds of some of the World’s most renowned locations.
 From vibrant ocean reefs to ancient artifacts, explore the world with Google Earth for a fun activity or as an educational lesson for a stay at home student.

 With these vibrant and stunning photos you don’t have to be a scuba diver – or even know how to swim – to explore and experience six of the ocean’s most incredible living coral reefs.
 Now, anyone can become the next virtual Jacques Cousteau and dive with sea turtles, fish and manta rays.

 Walking along the Great Wall has been at the top of many “vacation goals” lists for centuries before hashtags were invented.
-Now, you can take a virtual hike in lieu of actually exerting physical effort.
+Now, with virtual travel, you can take a virtual hike in lieu of actually exerting physical effort.

 It’s not everyday that you get to explore the tombs of Egyptian rulers like Pharoah Ramesses VI and Queen Meresankh III.
 But thanks to the Ministry of Tourism and Antiquities, you can take a virtual tour of museums, sunken monuments, and tombs throughout the Grand Egyptian Museum.